-EERE expects to make approximately \$6.8 million of Federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
-EERE anticipates making approximately 12 awards under this FOA.
-EERE may issue one, multiple, or no awards.
-Individual awards may vary between \$225,000 and \$1.25 million.
+EERE expects to make approximately \$19,800,000 of Federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
+USDA-NIFA expects to make approximately \$2,900,000 of Federal Funding available for new awards under this FOA, subject to the availability of appropriated funds.
+EERE anticipates making approximately five awards under this FOA.
+EERE may issue one, multiple, or no awards under any Topic Area.
+Individual awards may vary between \$1,000,000 and \$10,000,000.
+NIFA anticipates making 1-3 awards ranging in size from \$900,000 to \$2,900,000.

+NIFA anticpates funding awards in topic areas 1, 2, and 4.
 EERE may issue awards in one, multiple, or none of the following topic areas: